-Some pupils are identified as having SEN/D before they start school - pre-schools and nurseries will organise an additional transition meeting with the school and parents before the children start to ensure that children start school with the support that they need.
+- Some pupils are identified as having SEN/D before they start school - pre-schools and nurseries will organise an additional transition meeting with the school and parents before the children start to ensure that children start school with the support that they need.
 The EYFS class teachers and SENDCo (where appropriate) will usually visit the feeder setting to observe and liaise regarding new entrants.

-- Some pupils are identified as having SEN/D due to concerns raised by parents / carers these may be directed to the class teacher or SENDCo and will always be responded to sensitively in order to establish any needs that children are presenting. - Class teachers monitor pupils' progress daily and will put in support and adjust their teaching as required.
+- Some pupils are identified as having SEN/D due to concerns raised by parents / carers these may be directed to the class teacher or SENDCo and will always be responded to sensitively in order to establish any needs that children are presenting with. - Class teachers monitor pupils' progress daily and will put in support and adjust their teaching as required.
 This is called Inclusive Quality First Teaching and is the entitlement of every child.
 If a child is performing well below age related expectations in class or if a child's behaviour or self-esteem is affected, then this may indicate the child may need some additional support. - School assessments Four times per year (baseline, December, March and June) children are assessed using the school's tracking system and their progress is recorded and shared with the Senior Leadership Team (SLT).
 Each seasonal term, pupil progress meetings are held between the class teachers, teaching assistants and the SLT, where every child in a vulnerable group is discussed.
-This includes, SEN, Pupil Premium, Military, Children Looked After, EAL, children born prematurely, children with low attendance and any children who are not making expected progress.
+This includes, SEND, Pupil Premium, Service Premium, Children Looked After, EAL, children born prematurely, children with low attendance and any children who are not making expected progress.
 We examine what has already been put in place to support the child and what additional or alternative support may be needed.
 This includes closely monitoring children's social and emotional well-being. - Information and reports from external agencies and health professionals copies of these are often only given to parents and carers and we invite them to share them with us so that we can respond to the outcomes and best support their child in school.
+For reports that are sent directly to school, copies for parents are made and sent home.

 If there are concerns about a child's progress or social and emotional wellbeing, then the class teacher and/or SENDCo may suggest including the child in an intervention programme.
 These are usually run by the class teacher, teaching assistant or the school's Speech and Language TA or ELSA.
 They are usually short-term with a 'catch up' or 'keep up' focus, responding to the children's needs.
-Each intervention is recorded on a termly provision map document, which is reviewed for impact at the end of each term.
-Parents are kept informed at parent consultation evenings regarding any interventions their child is included in.
+Each intervention is recorded on a termly provision map using the school's data software 'Insight', which is then reviewed for impact at the end of each term.
+Parents are kept informed about which interventions children may be having by a termly letter that is sent home and through discussions at parent consultation meetings.